-Posted by MadScientist (Düsseldorf, Germany) on 1 May 2008 in Plants & Nature.
+MadScientist (Düsseldorf, Germany) on 1 May 2008 in Plant & Nature.

 Selaginella martensii, a fern ally for 'lovers of the unusual and unloved'.